-From 1955, if you settled down in front of Watch With Mother on a Monday, then Monday meant Picture Book.
+From 1955 until 1965, if you settled down in front of Watch With Mother on a Monday, then Monday meant Picture Book.

 The idea behind Picture Book was to get children to make things.
 Many of you will recall the catchphrase of Picture Book's first presenter Patricia Driscoll: "Do you think you could do this? – I am sure you could if you tried."

-Now almost a senior citizen – he's 64 this month – Andy Pandy lived in a picnic basket with Teddy and Looby Loo.
+Now a senior citizen – his was 'born' in 1950 – Andy Pandy lived in a picnic basket with Teddy and Looby Loo.

 Programmes were originally transmitted live, though when it was realised they could be repeated if filmed, 26 episodes were shot and repeated until 1970.